Snackels/WRO_Future-Engineer_Sunflower/README.md

 - Power Input: Has a power input port via a screw terminal block that accepts power from 6V to 9V with an on/off switch for power control.

-- Battery Compatibility: Designed for use with maximum 2-cell lithium polymer batteries (7.4V to a maximum of 8.4V).
+- Battery Compatibility: Designed for use with a maximum of 2-cell lithium polymer batteries (7.4V to a maximum of 8.4V).

 - Voltage Regulation: Includes a voltage regulation circuit to supply 3.3V to the microcontroller, OLED display, and main input/output ports.